 The following are some of the most frequently asked questions we receive about tolling.
 If you don't see your question addressed below, please feel free to contact us directly to speak with a Mobility Authority representative.

 New toll roads and lanes in Central Texas have been projects identified for decades as part of the region’s transportation plans, but have never been funded.
-We need more capacity on existing roads and need to build new roads where possible.
+We need additional capacity on our existing roads and need to build new roads where possible.
 Today, Central Texans do much of their driving on roads that were built years ago.
-For example, major highways like I-35 and MoPac have not been updated in decades, and the region’s growth has been so fast that the road network has not been able to keep pace with demand.
+For example, major highways like I-35 and MoPac have not been updated in decades, and the region’s growth has been so rapid that the road network has not been able to keep pace with demand.
 We need to build the next generation of highway projects now to serve the region as it continues to grow.

-With toll funding, we can build toll projects more quickly than under the traditional gas-tax-funded, pay-as-you-go system, because toll projects receive full funding commitments prior to construction start.
+With toll financing, we can build projects more quickly than under the traditional gas-tax-funded, pay-as-you-go system, because toll projects receive full funding commitments prior to construction start.

 We also need to build those projects before it's too late – while right-of-way is still affordable and before corridors are developed and would require displacing and disrupting businesses, homes or schools.